pratapladhani/mcs-labs/labs/autonomous-cua/README.md

 * Access to Microsoft Copilot Studio with appropriate licensing
 * Access to Microsoft Power Automate with appropriate licensing
-* Access to a US-based environment
+* Access to an environment with CUA feature enabled
 * Office 365 environment with Outlook integration enabled

 ---